Caring For Yourself During The COVID-19 Pandemic

 It has now become the new normal to wear a mask every time you are out and about.
 This is one of the ways we can maintain good hygiene to mitigate the risk of being infected by the virus.
 Be socially responsible when out by physically distancing with the people around you.
 Instil the habit of constantly washing your hands between meals and after coming home from a day out.
 Another tip is to sanitise the devices you touch regularly as they may also contain unhygienic germs and bacteria.

 Although not physically, this is the best time to keep in touch with friends and family digitally; through phone calls, texts and videoconferencing.
 Keep yourself updated with their lives at a distance and support networks with loved ones.

 Direct your energy to activities, hobbies or creative outlets to replace the focus on the coronavirus.
 Decorating, cooking, photography - take your pick.
 Engaging in activities you enjoy is a great way to pass time, reduce stress and anxiety.

-It is known that exercise is good for both our physical and mental health.
+It is known that exercise is good for both our physical health.
 There are heaps of creative ways in how you can exercise at home - online workouts, yoga, or even bringing your dog for a walk.
 But don’t forget to safely adhere to social distancing while you’re at it!

 There are many ways to upkeep your well-being and that of your loved ones during this trying time.
 Remember that like everything in life, this pandemic is only temporary and will pass.
 Take proactive measures to manage your state of mind during these times of uncertainty, and remember that help is always available.